Introducing “Light the SPARK: Emerging Artists Exhibit” program, new for 2023.

 The purpose of this group exhibit is to encourage, educate and guide new artists to exhibit photographic images in a welcoming public forum.
 Ultimately, the Festival hopes this guided introduction will inspire photographers to explore their work in a new way with an eye to public exhibition, become confident in the logistics of mounting an exhibit and to continue to show their work in future years of the SPARK Photo Festival and beyond!

-The Emerging Artists Exhibit (EAE for short) program requires potential participants to complete an online application to be considered for the program.
+The Emerging Artists Exhibit (EAE for short) program requires potential participants to complete an online application and submit sample photos to be considered for the program.
 The SPARK Program Committee will evaluate all applicants and determine who will be eligible to enter the program.

-A professional curator and the SPARK Program Committee will lead the program and work with the artists both as a group and on a one-on-one basis to successfully launch the exhibit to be mounted for the month of April 2023.
+The SPARK EAE Program Committee will lead the program and work with the artists both as a group and on a one-on-one basis to successfully launch the exhibit to be mounted for the month of April 2024.

 Participants are required to attend 2 in-person workshops in Peterborough:

-Saturday, January 21, 8:30 am to 12:00 pm: First-time Exhibitors Workshop (this will be open to the public as well)
+Saturday, January 20, 8:30 am to 12:00 pm: First-time Exhibitors Workshop at Activity Haven (this will be open to the public as well)

-Sunday, February 5, 1:00 pm to 4:00 pm: Emerging Artists Exhibit Program Workshop (exclusively for selected participants)
+February (Date and time to be confirmed): Emerging Artists Exhibit Program Workshop (exclusively for selected participants)

-Participants will work with the Curator and SPARK Committee to produce print images for a group exhibit to be shown at the Peterborough Public Library for the month of April 2023.
+Participants will work with the SPARK Committee to produce print images for a group exhibit to be shown at a selected Peterborough venue for the month of April 2024.

 All costs for the workshops and image production, printing and framing (or other media) will be covered by SPARK.
 There is no cost to participants.

 Participants must supply their own photographic equipment and images.
-Because the exhibit will be mounted at the family-friendly public library, images must be suitable for all audiences of all ages.
+Guidance will be provided on image selection, however the program does not include photography instruction.
+Because the exhibit will be mounted at a family-friendly public venue, images must be suitable for all audiences of all ages.
 SPARK has the right to curate and approve all content permitted to be exhibited.

 Eligibility: